awsdocs/iam-user-guide/doc_source/access-analyzer-reference-policy-checks.md

 In programmatic calls to the AWS CLI or AWS API, the finding for this check includes the following message:

 ```
-"findingDetails": "Policy variables can only be used with String and ARN operators.
+"findingDetails": "Policy variables can only be used with String and ARN operators."
-"
 ```

 **Resolving the error**